ChloeRickards/ChloeRickards.github.io/_pages/notebooks_Snails.md

 ---
 layout: archive
-title: "Gene Drives and Schistosomiasis"
+title: "Modelling a Gene Drive in a Schistosomiasis System"
 permalink: /genedrive/
 author_profile: true
 ---

-# Modelling a Gene Drive in a Schistosomiasis System

 ## About Schistosomiasis